General Education Program

 Math courses at the 1000 level below MATH 1030 are designed as terminal mathematics courses for students who do not plan to take calculus.

-ALEKS math placement scores used to satisfy prerequisites are valid for approximately 11 months.
-For exact dates, go to http://www.umsl.edu/~campustesting/mathplacement.html.
-Also, ALEKS math placement scores that are used to satisfy prerequisites for courses below MATH 1800 do not need to be obtained in a proctored environment.
+UMSL Math Placement Test scores used to satisfy prerequisites are valid for one year.
+Placement test scores that are used to satisfy prerequisites for courses MATH 1045 as well as MATH 1030 and below do not need to be obtained in a proctored environment.

-Information about the ALEKS math placement test is available on the University’s homepage at http://www.umsl.edu/~campustesting/mathplacement.html.
+Information about the UMSL Math Placement Test is available on the University's homepage at https://www.umsl.edu/~campustesting/mathplacement.html.

 The Communication Proficiency requirement may be met through one of the following courses: